Skip to content Skip to Programs Navigation

 If shared vision is so critical to family business continuity, how does a business-owning family create it?
 Miller’s research demonstrates that open and transparent communication in the family is one of the keys, as it strongly predicted the presence of a shared vision for the business.
 On the other hand, a senior generation that exercises unquestioned authority and makes all the rules was even more strongly predictive of the lack of a shared vision.
 That kind of autocratic leadership style can shut down the open communication that is so necessary to the development of a shared vision for the future of the family firm.

-The Family Enterprise Center’s third Annual Family Business Forum helped families increase communication and start the process of creating a shared vision for their family enterprises.
+The Family Enterprise Center’s annual Family Business Forum helped families increase communication and start the process of creating a shared vision for their family enterprises.
 Participants began the day by filling out a vision survey – before discussing it with other family members – to determine where there was agreement and where there were different ideas about the future of the business.

 The families then took time to reflect together.
 If they identified a shared vision, they evaluated the progress made toward making that vision a reality.
 What had enhanced or hindered progress?
 Did anything need to be done differently to achieve the vision?
 If there was not a clearly articulated vision, families openly discussed their hopes for the future of the company and assessed market changes and business opportunities that might influence their vision.